discretion of the authorities

 other ties to Germany

 The discretion granted to authorities is not unlimited and is fundamentally subject to judicial review .
 While courts may not review the discretion itself, they may review whether the authorities have made errors in exercising their discretion (e.g., irrelevant considerations).
-In this respect, authorities must exercise their discretion in accordance with the purpose of the authorization and adhere to the statutory limits of discretion ( Section 40 of the Administrative Procedure Act ).
-In practice, authorities often make errors in the exercise of their discretion.
-These errors can then result in the authority's decision being unlawful and having to be overturned .
+In this respect, the authorities must exercise their discretion in accordance with the purpose of the authorization and adhere to the statutory limits of discretion ( Section 40 of the Administrative Procedure Act ).
+In practice, authorities frequently make errors in the exercise of their discretion.
+These errors can then render the authority's decision unlawful and require its annulment .

-The administration's self-binding is another mechanism for limiting discretion.
+The administration's self-binding is a further mechanism for limiting discretion.
 It arises from the general principle of equality according to Article 3 Paragraph 1 of the Basic Law : If the administration has exercised its discretion in a certain way in comparable cases in the past, it may not deviate from this practice without objective reason.
-For example, if an authority has issued a residence permit to all applicants in certain situations, it may not change this practice without good reason.
+If, for example, an authority has granted a residence permit to all applicants in certain situations, then it may not change this practice without good reason.
 If a new applicant is rejected without the factual circumstances having changed, this is a violation of the administration's self-binding and thus of Article 3 of the Basic Law .
 In this case, the rejection is unlawful and can be overturned.

 5. FAQ